 At Cecil Gowing Infant School our motto of ‘Where Greatness Grows’ is firmly rooted in our English Curriculum and we aim to instil a love of speaking, listening, reading and writing in every child.
 From Reception we create language rich classrooms where speaking and listening is key to all of the learning.

-As the children move through the school we use picture books, drama, our topic work and a creative writing style called “Big Writing” to inspire our imaginations when we write and the children create a wide range of styles and genres of writing.
-Children are taught handwriting and letter formation from the very start of Reception and in Year 2 they are taught to join up their handwriting.
+As children move through the school, we use a variety of approaches such as picture books, drama, topic work and our chosen writing scheme, Pathways to Write, to spark imagination and develop a wide range of writing styles and genres.
+From the very start of Reception, children are taught handwriting and letter formation, and by Year 2 they begin learning to join their handwriting.

 Children take part in short phonics lessons every day which help them to develop the skills they need for reading.
 Every child reads with an adult at school once a week and we send home levelled books from our reading scheme (which are matched to your child’s phonetic ability) for you to share with your child at home.
 We strive for all children at Cecil Gowing Infant School to love reading, writing, speaking and listening and we teach them the skills they need to feel confident, to progress and to be successful.